 The cooled smoke picks up the flavours of the shisha.

-There are shisha parlours all over the place where people (mainly men) get together with friends for a quiet smoke and a Turkish coffee.
+There are shisha parlors all over the place where people (mainly men) get together with friends for a quiet smoke and a turkish coffee.

 I didn't try it, but wish I had.